 Here’s part two of our series on good dental health for your pet.
 Last week we dicussed the benefits of good dental care.
 Before we move onto today’s topic — how to brush your pet’s teeth — please take a minute and enter our Show us Your Smile conest.
-The winner gets a free professional cleaning at our clinic.
+The winner gets a free professional cleaning at our hospital.
 Second- and third-place winners get a three-month supply of Hill’s Healthy Advantage dog or cat food courtesey of Hills Pet Nutrition.
 Full contest details are available on our Facebook page.

 One of the best ways to maintain good dental health is to brush your pet’s teeth.